whutch/booth-remote/README.md

-# stream-remote
+# booth-remote
-A web interface for remotely controlling cameras and slides for a live stream.
+A web interface for remotely controlling the hardware in an A/V booth.